pcrglennon/-OLD-pcrglennon.github.io/source/_posts/2014-07-20-starting-a-new-sinatra-app-from-scratch.markdown

   end
 end
 ```

-###The Sinatra App and config.ru

-And of course, we need an actual Sinatra Application, and a means of running it!
-There are (at the moment) only 3 routes needed, so we bundled them all into a file called `app.rb`, which lives in our root folder.
-That app does 3 things:

-1. `require /.config/environment`
-2. Extend `Sinatra:Base`
-3. Set up route handlers.
-In our case, this is just `get '/'`, '`post '/'`, and `get '/:map_name'`.

 In order to run this app, all we have to do to is set up the `config.ru` file.
 Once again, thanks to the simplicity of our app, this is easy.
 Only two lines:

 ```ruby